cmdviegas/hadoop-spark/README.md

 - **NodeManager** (YARN)
 - **Spark Worker**

-All nodes share a mounted volume for data exchange and run an initialization script (`bootstrap.sh`) on startup.

 ### :rocket: How to build and run

 ⚠️ Note: All cluster parameters — such as the default user credentials, resource allocation (e.g., memory and CPU limits), number of worker nodes, and other deployment-specific settings — are configurable via the `.env` file.
 This file is the primary configuration source for the cluster setup.

 ⚠️ Optional (Recommended): Before starting, it is advised to pre-download Apache Hadoop and Apache Spark by running the `download.sh` script.
 This step will speed up the build process.

-⚠️ Note: It is advised to use Docker Compose 1.18.0 or higher to ensure compatibility.

 #### To build and run this option:
 ```
 docker compose build && docker compose up
 ```

+⚠️ Note: It is advised to use `Docker Compose 1.18.0` or higher to ensure compatibility.

 ### :bulb: Tips

 #### Accessing the Master Node

-To access the master node:
+To access the master node, run the following command:
 ```
 docker exec -it spark-master bash
 ```